0x7B5/0x7B5.github.io/_pages/about.md

 title: About
 ---

+My name is Vlad.
 I build tools that solve problems at scale.
-My general interests include systems programming, product design, philosophy, history, and good burgers.
+My general interests include: systems programming, history, product design, philosophy, and good burgers.

-I started this blog to write about side projects I've worked on that I think are worth sharing and general thoughts.
+I started this blog to write about side projects and ramblings about general thoughts.

 You can contact me by [email](mailto:vladcmunteanu@gmail.com).